AllStarCodeOrg/Readathon_2019/README.md

 - Keystrokes to navigate
 - Allow one click updates from admin
 - Admin can access any applicant

+12/5
+- Fixed issue where the last applicant for alumni would be ignored

 12/4
 - Improved backend by ensuring emails are in the same case (lower)